-not exceed 70% of the entity's total revenues.
+Texas does not have a state personal income tax.
+The Texas Legislature has replaced the Texas franchise tax on corporations and LLCs with a novel business entity tax called the "Margin Tax," which is imposed on all business entities other than general partnerships wholly owned by individuals and certain "passive entities."8 Essentially, the calculation of the Margin Tax is based on a taxable entity's, or unitary group's, gross receipts after deductions for either (x) compensation or (y) cost of goods sold, provided that the "tax base" for the Margin Tax may not exceed 70% of the entity's total revenues.
 This "tax base" is apportioned to Texas by multiplying the tax base by a fraction of which the numerator is Texas gross receipts and the denominator is aggregate gross receipts.
-The tax rate applied to the Texas portion of the tax base is 1% for all taxpayers, except a narrowly defined group of retail and wholesale businesses that will pay a 1⁄2 of 1% rate.
+The tax rate applied to the Texas portion of the tax base is 1% for all taxpayers, except a narrowly defined group of retail and wholesale businesses that will pay a $\frac{1}{2}$ of 1% rate.
 For calendar year taxpayers, the Margin Tax is payable annually on May 15 of each year based on entity income for the year ending the preceding December 31.

 The enactment of the Margin Tax changed the calculus for entity selections, but not necessarily the result.
-The LLC became more attractive as it can elect to be taxed as a corporation or partnership for federal income tax purposes, but the uncertainties as to an LLC's treatment for self-employment purposes continue to restrict its desirability in some situations.8
+The LLC became more attractive as it can elect to be taxed as a corporation or partnership for federal income tax purposes, but the uncertainties as to an LLC's treatment for self-employment purposes continue to restrict its desirability in some situations.9